Accuratai/pod-ios/README.md

-# Accurat SDK
+# Accurat iOS SDK

-This repository contains the cocoapod for the Accurat SDK.
 You can find the instruction to integrate the Accurat SDK into your iOS app below.

 ## Content